jaypipes/articles/openstack/mulligan.md

 It has no identity other than being open and welcoming to anyone and everyone that wants to jump on the Great Cloud Bandwagon in the Sky.
 [2]

-And because of this identity crisis, there is zero focus on any one particaular thing.
+And because of this identity crisis, there is zero focus on any one particular thing.

 Well, that ends with Project Mulligan.